lybrn/worklog-cli/README.md

 Usage Examples
 --------------

+Once the worklog-cli is installed and configured properly, you will be able to run the `worklog` command from terminal to interact with the worklog.
+In all cases, it does not matter what folder you are in when you run this comman.

+Here are some simple example use cases:

 `worklog review today`
 Review the work you did today

 `worklog review today $`
 Review paid work only you did today

+`worklog review yesterday`
+Review the work you did yesterday

 `worklog review mon fri`
 Review the work you did last monday through last friday